Gordan Golik

-Gordan Golik (born 4 March 1985 in Varaždin) is a Croatian football midfielder currently playing for NK Tehničar 1974.
+Gordan Golik (born 4 March 1985) is a Croatian former professional footballer who played as a midfielder.

 Club career

 Golik came up through his hometown youth academy, Varteks, where he captained the team in all youth levels.
-Golik started his senior career with the Varteks in the 2003–04 season, playing in the top level Prava HNL.
+Golik started his senior career with Varteksin the 2003–04 season, playing in the top level Prva HNL.
 He moved to Poland to play with Lech Poznań in 2008, returning to his Croatian club, renamed NK Varaždin, in 2011.
 After a few more moves, Golik returned to his hometown in 2017, when he signed with a new NK Varaždin, unassociated with the organization he started his career with, which folded in 2015.

-Golik now plays for NK Međimurec Dunjkovec-Pretetinec, where he has been since 2018.
+In 2018, Golik joined NK Međimurec Dunjkovec-Pretetinec.

 International career

-He also has 4 caps for the Croatia U19 team, which he earned in 2003, all of them in the friendly matches.
+In 2003, Golik earned two caps each for the Croatia U18 and Croatia U19 teams, all of which came from friendly matches.